 At City of Hope, we have an expert multidisciplinary care team for individuals and their family members with Lynch syndrome, familial adenomatous polyposis, and other colon cancer-causing syndromes.
-In some families Lynch syndrome may develop into colorectal, ovarian, stomach, and other cancers.
+Lynch syndrome may develop into colorectal, ovarian, stomach, and other cancers in some families.
 Familial adenomatous polyposis may lead to colorectal, thyroid, and brain tumors — among other cancers.
 Our team offers comprehensive hereditary syndrome care, including:

 Precision cancer screening

 Most cancer develops sporadically — when a genetic problem occurs within a cell and causes it to start to grow and spread uncontrollably.

 Stephen M. Sentovich, M.D., M.B.A., is a colorectal surgeon and a clinical professor in the Department of Surgery with extensive experience in the surgical treatment and management of colon and rectal cancers.